WCAR: History

-For the history of the radio station formerly known as WCAR 1130 AM from 1939 to 1978, see WDFN.

 Early years

 On May 23, 1961, the station first sign-on as WERB in Garden City, Michigan.
 It was co-owned with the now-defunct WBRB in Mount Clemens and aired a full service/middle of the road format aimed at the western suburbs of Wayne County.
-The original owner was Milton Maltz, the founder of the Malrite Communications Group (now Raycom Media).
+The original owner was Milton Maltz, the founder of the Malrite Communications Group.
 WERB started as a daytimer, required to go off the air at sunset to avoid interfering with other stations on AM 1090.
-In the 1964-1965 time frame, Gil Wuttke was the WERB radio station Chief Engineer and late afternoon/evening DJ, playing easy listening music.
+In the 1964-1965 time frame, Gil Wuttke was the WERB radio station chief engineer and late afternoon/evening DJ, playing easy listening music.

 Around 1966, WERB became WTAK, still under Malrite's ownership.
 WTAK was notable for being the Detroit area's first all-talk radio station.
-(The WTAK call sign referred to TALK.)
+(The WTAK call sign referred to "talk".)
 The air staff included such Detroit radio notables as Tom Clay, Vic Caputo, and Paul Winter.

 Following a sale to Wolpin Broadcasting in 1969, WTAK changed to WIID ("wide") in January 1970 and went back to a suburban-oriented MOR format.
-It switched to Latin music programming by the mid 1970s.
-For years afterward, the bulk of AM 1090's programming, as WIID and later (starting in 1979) WCAR, consisted of paid brokered programming, in foreign languages and some English-language talk.
+By late 1973, polka musician Big Don Martin was serving as WIID's program director, with much Polish (and other ethnic) music airing on the station.
+For years afterward, the bulk of AM 1090's programming (as WIID and, starting in 1979, WCAR) consisted of paid brokered programming, in foreign languages and some English-language talk.

 Children's radio

-During the mid-1990s, WCAR 1090 was also briefly the Detroit network affiliate station for Radio AAHS, a now-defunct nationwide radio network featuring programming for children.
-Then, after Radio AAHS shut down in 1998, it aired the Minneapolis-based dance music format "Beat Radio" which replaced AAHS on all ten of the company-owned former AAHS stations around the country.
+On July 29, 1996, WCAR became the Detroit network affiliate station for Radio AAHS, a nationwide radio network featuring programming for children.
+Then, after Radio AAHS shut down on January 30, 1998, it aired the Minneapolis-based dance music format "Beat Radio" which replaced AAHS overnights on all ten of the company-owned former AAHS stations around the country.

-In the late 1990s, much of WCAR's programming had been simulcast on sister station WOAP 1080 AM in Owosso, focused on the Lansing radio market.
+In the late 1990s, much of WCAR's programming had been simulcast on sister station WOAP in Owosso, focused on the Lansing radio market.
 The two stations aired ethnic brokered programming, along with religious content from Michigan Catholic Radio.
 (WOAP now airs an adult hits format.)

 Talk format

 In May 2009, WCAR and WOAP were sold to Birach Broadcasting.
-Michigan Catholic Radio ended its broadcasts on WCAR on July 31, 2009 when Birach took over the station.
+Michigan Catholic Radio ended its broadcasts on WCAR on July 31, 2009, when Birach took over the station.
 Beginning in 2009, the station aired a syndicated talk format with Imus in the Morning, Brian Kilmeade, Robert Wuhl, Jim Bohannon and Red Eye Radio, using newscasts from CNN, Fox News Radio and MarketWatch.

-A new afternoon drive time show featuring local legendary broadcasters Bill Bonds & Rich Fisher (Bonds & Fisher) debuted on October 3, 2011.
+A new afternoon drive time show featuring local legendary broadcasters Bill Bonds and Rich Fisher (Bonds & Fisher) debuted on October 3, 2011.
 The show was cancelled in late December 2011.
 The station considered retooling the talk format, but management decided to go in a different direction.